 Popular hotel loyalty programs

 With many hotel loyalty programs out there, it can be hard to decide which is the best.
-Well, The Points Guy does the heavy lifting for you by establishing criteria on which to assess programs, and ranking them.
+Well, we do the heavy lifting for you with the help of The Points Guy.
 Here, we reveal popular hotel loyalty programs and what they can offer members:

 Detailed card reviews